matvign/batchrenamer/docs/devnotes.md

 ## Bracket remover
 Bracket remover doesn't remove different types of brackets and doesn't work with nested brackets.
-If nested brackets aren't common and we don't have to remove multiple brackets at a time, then maybe I won't write anything for it.
+If nested brackets aren't common and removing multiple bracket types at a time, then maybe I won't write anything for it.
 Could be an interesting exercise I guess.

 ## Exceptions